Scaling and Population Loss in Mexican Urban Centres: Results

-The further $\alpha$ and $\beta$ are from their density-preserving values, $\beta=0.5$ and $\alpha=0$, the faster the distances grow as the average density decreases.
-The estimated values for the Mexican cities over the 30 years from $t_i= 1990$ to $t_j=2020$, for which the average growth factor is 2.16, give a ratio of 1.28.
-Thus, distances are 28\% larger on average due to density losses in Mexican cities. }
+The further $\alpha$ and $\beta$ are from their density-preserving values ($\beta=0.5$ and $\alpha=0$), the faster distances grow as the average density decreases.
+For the 30-year period between 1990 and 2020, the average growth factor for Mexican cities was 2.16.
+This growth factor, together with the estimated values for $\alpha$ and $\beta$, yields a ratio of 1.28.
+Thus, on average, distances are 28\% longer, due to density loss in Mexican cities. }